About this listing

 "RESERVATION" and "DESCRIPTION": Please read them, and bring the RESERVATION along with you, or write, or save the info some place for CASA MIRAFLORES complete address and specific directions (in case taxi driver is not familiar with the route), mobile number, email address, Airbnb numbers, and other details.

 The DESCRIPTION will give you a pretty good idea of what, where, and how to find things.
 We can discuss it once you are here, too.
 There is a printed copy of the "Description" in one of the desk drawers.
 And, please check the internet to find useful info on any subject about Peru.

 LATE NIGHT ARRIVAL: If you arrive late at night and are hungry, see that you eat-in or buy to-go at the airport food-court on the second floor; stores in our area will be close.

-CHECK IN / CHECK OUT: To avoid overlapping, we have a fixed schedule now; nevertheless, if there are no guests that day, we can adapt to your schedule and/or we can keep your luggage if your flight arrives before, or leaves after, check-in / check-out times; or if you go to Cuzco and then come back to Lima--regardless if you stayed with us or not.
+CHECK IN / CHECK OUT: To avoid overlapping, we have a fixed schedule now; nevertheless, if there are no guests that day, we can adapt to your schedule and/or keep your luggage if your flight arrives before, or leaves after, check-in / check-out times; or if you go to Cuzco and then come back to Lima.

 We'd be more than grateful, if you please keep in mind that: